Giants vs. Marlins Player Props Betting Odds

 Estrada Stats

-- Estrada has 53 hits with nine doubles, a triple, six home runs, nine walks and 16 RBI.
-He's also stolen 11 bases.
+- Estrada has nine doubles, a triple, six home runs, nine walks and 16 RBI (54 total hits).
+He's also stolen 12 bases.

-- Estrada hopes to build on a five-game hitting streak in this matchup.
-In his last five games he is batting .333 with two doubles, a triple, a walk and two RBI.
+- Estrada hopes to build on a six-game hitting streak in this matchup.
+In his last 10 outings he is hitting .209 with two doubles, a triple, a walk and two RBI.

 Estrada Recent Games